This post is a review of BNB, the network token of the renowned Binance Exchange.

 Both Andriod and Apple users can download the Trust wallet on their devices.

 Both wallets support BNB.
-They are highly recommended as they provide a high level of security.
+They provide a high level of security.

 However, it costs some penny (about $100) to get your hands around them.